MarkFlow

 Post-conversion, apply Word templates via Developer tab—map Markdown headers to Heading 1 styles for TOC auto-generation.
 For headers/footers, insert via Insert > Header, adding page numbers or logos programmatically.

 Automation tip: Use VBA macros to style based on classes (e.g., .notion-callout to shaded boxes).
-In power-user scenarios, like automated report pipelines, scripts parse Markdown YAML frontmatter to populate Word variables, saving 50% manual effort.
+In power-user scenarios, like automated report pipelines, scripts parse Markdown YAML frontmatter to populate Word variables, reducing manual work significantly.

 Common Pitfalls and How to Avoid Them in Notion to Word Workflows